More photos here

 My train to the airport was so empty I took the risk of taking my mask off.
 We had been advised to get to check-in no later than 11.30, two hours before our flight.
 Only the north terminal is being used currently, and it was there whilst self-bag-dropping that I met up with David and Jenny, and after the usual security rigmarole we made for an early Pret lunch and catch up, where we were reunited with Paula and Geoff.
 At boarding we had to remove our masks when presenting our passports, but all was normal otherwise.
 On the airplane we had to wear a mask, and, following Italian regulations, weren't allowed to put loose clothing into the overhead lockers.
 Odd.

 Arrival at Pisa and passport checking went very swift and smooth.
 Only passports were checked, and stamped.
 As someone who has long craved stamps in his passport this almost shows that Brexit wasn't a total tragedy.
 At no point had anyone asked to see our Negative COVID Test certificate, making that whole stressful process a waste of time.

-We were quickly coached to the Hotel degli Orafi where our NHS covid jabs where checked, eventually, being known as a Green Pass in Italy.
-Just time to settle in before our first group dinner at the quite nearby Ristorante Parione.
-A sociably and gastronomically good time was had with a mozza/tom salad starter and my melanzane main course coming topped with smoked cheese.
+We were quickly coached to the Hotel degli Orafi where our NHS Covid jab forms were checked, eventually, being known as a Green Pass in Italy.
+There was just time to settle in before our first group dinner at the quite nearby Ristorante Parione.
+A sociably and gastronomically good time was had with a mozza/tom salad starter, and my melanzane main course coming topped with smoked cheese.
 I lost track a bit, especially when my delayed main course wait (they apologised and said they'd dropped it on the floor) was filled in with pear and pecorino wedges with honey and a glass of vin santo.
-And having been grossed out by the meat-eaters main course being wild boar and/or veal cheeks, and mash.
+Also grossed out by the meat-eaters main course being wild boar and/or veal cheeks, and mash.

 Thursday 24 February